Harvey Weinstein sexual abuse cases: 2017 reports

-Accusers
+Victims and accusers

 Since the initial reporting in 2017, over 80 women accused Weinstein of sexual harassment, assault or rape.
 In November 2017, a group of the alleged victims, led by Italian actress Asia Argento, released a list of over 100 alleged instances of sexual abuse by Weinstein.
 The incidents in the list date from 1980 to 2015 and include eighteen allegations of rape.

 According to the women's reports, Weinstein invited young actresses or models into a hotel room or office on the pretext of discussing their career, and then he demanded massages or sex.
 He told them that complying with his demands would help their careers and repeatedly used Gwyneth Paltrow as an example, telling them that she had had sex with him, unbeknownst to the actress.
 Paltrow had rebuffed his propositions, but he told multiple young actresses that she had slept with him as a "weapon" to pressure them into complying with his demands.

 Former colleagues and collaborators of Weinstein told reporters that these activities were enabled by employees, associates and agents who set up these meetings, as well as lawyers and publicists who suppressed complaints with payments and threats.
 Bob Weinstein, for example, was allegedly involved in three settlements with accusers, the first in 1990.
 One Miramax executive reported being harassed by Weinstein after being promoted and praised by him; she and other employees allegedly found that the HR department protected Weinstein more than they did his employees.

+On May 29 and July 9, 2024, Weinstein returned to a New York courthouse, where he was told that he could face charges related to additional sex abuse allegations.
+During the July 9, 2024, court appearance, it was revealed that prosecutors were investigating whether or not to bring additional criminal charges against Weinstein for other sex abuse allegations.
+However, despite the ongoing investigation, no new indictment was immediately made against Weinstein.

 Sexual harassment or assault

+Weinstein has sexually assaulted at least three women.
+He was convicted in 2020 of raping aspiring actress Jessica Mann and sexually assaulting Miriam Haley, a production assistant.
+In 2022, he was convicted of raping and sexually assaulting an unnamed woman who later revealed herself to be Evgeniya Chernyshova, a model and actor living in Italy.

 Women who said they had been sexually harassed or assaulted by Weinstein include: